 Buyer Personas Are One of the Most Important Components of a Successful Inbound Strategy

 Buyer personas are fictional, generalized representations of your ideal customers.
-They help you understand your customers better, and make it easier for you to tailor content to the specific needs, behaviors, and concerns of different groups.
+They help you understand your customers (and prospectivecustomers) better, and make it easier for you to tailor content to the specific needs, behaviors, and concerns of different groups.

 The strongest buyer personas are based on market research as well as on insights you gather from your actual customer base (through surveys, interviews, etc.).
 Depending on your business, you could have as few as one or two personas, or as many as 10 or 20.
 We recommend that if you’re new to personas, start small!
 You can always develop more personas later if needed.

 Why?
 Because buyer personas are who you create your content for and they’re who you’re trying to reach.
 And it doesn’t matter if your organization is business-to-business, business-to-consumer, nonprofit–anything: any and all organizations can and should have personas because everyone is trying to reach someone.

 At the most basic level, personas allow you to personalize or target your marketing for different segments of your audience.
 For example, instead of sending the same lead nurturing emails to everyone in your database, you can segment by buyer persona and tailor your messaging according to what you know about those different personas.

 If you take the time to create negative personas, you’ll have the added advantage of being able to segment out the “bad apples” from the rest of your contacts, which can help you achieve a lower cost-per-lead and cost-per-customer (and see higher sales productivity).

 When combined with lifecycle stage (i.e. how far along someone is in your sales cycle), buyer personas also allow you to map out and create highly targeted content.

 Buyer personas are often created by researching and analyzing the customers who are already be buying from you — this helps you determine your ideal customers.
 Below are some example of how to create buyer personas.